Husky110/PSHandHistoryManager/README.md

 __BE CAREFULL!
 THIS TOOL IS CURRENTLY IN AN ALPHA STATE!__

+### Systemrequirements
+This tool should run on any PC running Windows 7 or above.
+It is not tested on Linux or Mac!
+On my I7-6700K it processed about 2.100 hands within 2 minutes and used about 50 MB RAM.

 ### Does this tool cost me anything?
 No it doesn't. :)
 But I would realy appreciate if you would donate something, since I've put time, brain and heart into this. :)